surgicalcoder/Tether.Installer/README.md

 ## Requirements

-You need to be running the .NET 4 framework (minimum), have an Server Density account, and an SD API Key.
+You need to be running the .NET 4 framework (minimum), have a Server Density account, and an SD API Key.
 If you don't have an API key, you can obtain one by following [instructions on the SD API page](https://apidocs.serverdensity.com/#authentication).

 ## Usage - Self Build